 The following is a list of the 13 top master's in public health programs based on student reviews.
-The list includes well-known colleges such as the University of Michigan - Ann Arbor, Hofstra University, and Indiana University - Bloomington.
-Annual tuition for these programs is as low as $7,716 for the The University of Texas Health Science Center at Houston and as high as $49,146 for Brown University.
+The list includes well-known colleges such as Brown University and Emory University.
+Annual tuition for these programs is as low as $7,716 for The University of Texas Health Science Center at Houston and as high as $49,146 for Brown University.
 In the middle, there are colleges like Indiana University - Bloomington whose in-state tuition is $9,743, the University of South Florida - Main Campus whose in-state tuition is $10,428, and Loma Linda University whose tuition is $27,180.

 Beating out Brown University for the #1 spot is Georgia Southern University with a 90.53 score.
 One student commented on the attention the faculty at GSU gives to its students, saying, "The entire public health college truly cares about each student.
 The professors would meet with each student on a regular basis to help the student figure out what specific area they are most interested in.
 I felt extremely prepared and confident during my internship."
 Other students confirmed these statements, writing, “I like how my graduate program is competitive and offers many opportunities for health research.
 I also like the accessibility of the classes and the relationships that can easily be formed with the professors who care and take time out of the day to work with their students."
 Click on the universities below to find out more information about these exceptional programs.